Updated: Oct 21, 2021

-During change, people find solace in any form of familiarity; it is human nature.
-I hate to repeat the cliche Heraclitus quote, but "nothing endures but change" in life.
-That concept is magnified in the military lifestyle, a staple of which is moving across the country or even the world so the sponsor can fulfill their next job assignment (in most cases; no two military families are in the same situation).
-Even if you move with a family you've known for years, it can be hard finding familiarity in a new place with different culture, geography, and people.
-A hobby that has brought me familiarity through numerous moves is trains - the observing, tracking, studying, modeling, photography, and enjoyment of trains.
+During times of change, people find solace in any form of familiarity — it is human nature.
+I hate to repeat the cliche Heraclitus quote, but change is the only constant in life.
+This concept is magnified in the military lifestyle, a staple of which is repeatedly moving across the country or even the world so the sponsor can fulfill their next job assignment.
+Even though we move with our families, it is still hard to find stability in a new place with culture, geography, and people that we are not used to.
+A hobby that has brought me familiarity through numerous PCS moves is the observation, photography, historical study, and writing of railroads.

-My earliest memory of the railroad is the BNSF hauling brand new Boeing 737 fuselages through the rainy pine forests of Washington state.
-I later spent four years in dry, hot Louisiana living next to the Kansas City Southern, where the rumbling of the engines and mellow horns would soothe me to sleep.
-My interest in trains took off in Buffalo, New York, where my dad and I would spend hours watching CSX and Norfolk Southern, even in the deep snow.
-My next two years of life were spent in Arlington, Virginia, (my least-favorite move) where the D.C.
-Metro ruled the rails.
-A 10-month assignment in Carlisle, Pennsylvania, (best move ever!) allowed my dad and I to observe the dense Norfolk Southern lines that traced the Susquehanna River and infested the Appalachian Mountains (there was also a calmer line that ran through Carlisle and woke the entire Carlisle Barracks in the middle of the night).
-Today, I live in Minnesota next to the Union Pacific where I often enjoy a train or two after a day at my new school.
+My earliest railroad memories are of BNSF Railway hauling brand new Boeing fuselages through the rainy pine forests of Washington state.
+I later spent four years in the humid state of Louisiana, living next to Kansas City Southern Railway's transnational mainline on which the hum of laboring engines and tones of mellow horns soothed me to sleep.
+My interest in trains fully took off in Buffalo, New York, where my father and I spent hours watching CSX and Norfolk Southern Railway trains navigate deep lake effect snow.
+My next two years of life were spent in Arlington, Virginia, (my least-favorite PCS) where the "Metro" subways ruled the rails.
+A ten-month assignment in Carlisle, Pennsylvania, (best PCS ever!) allowed my father and me to observe the dense Norfolk Southern lines that traced the Susquehanna River and infested the Appalachian Mountains.
+Today, I live next to the Union Pacific Railroad in Minnesota where I enjoy watching patriotic yellow locomotives haul frac sand across Midwestern farmland.

-Though the railroad names, paint schemes on the locomotives, freight hauled, and geography navigated changes from region-to-region and move-to-move, all United States railroads use the same locomotive models, car standards, track gauge, and general operating procedures.
-It is thanks in part to their inter-connectivity and interoperability that our nation (and continent, in fact) and its economy has a solid railroad backbone.
-The rumbling of a locomotive, blare of a horn, click-clack of the cars rolling by, and the feeling these create are the same no matter where I am - and that familiarity has got me through several difficult moves.
+Though railroad names, paint schemes, histories, freight hauled, and geography navigated are different from region to region, all U.S. railroads use the same locomotive models, track gauge, and general operating procedures.
+It is thanks in part to their interconnectivity and interoperability that our nation (and continent, in fact) and its economy have a solid railroad backbone.
+The rumble of locomotives, blare of horns, click-clack of cars rolling by, and feeling these create are the same no matter where I am, and that familiarity has helped me through several difficult moves.